 Sewer Renovation, Rehabilitation and Relining

-Damage to sewers can mean major risks and inconvenience to individuals and whole communities, not to mention headaches for the local authority or water and sewerage company (WaSC) responsible for maintaining the network.
+Damaged sewers can mean major risks and inconvenience to individuals, businesses and whole communities, not to mention headaches for the local authority or water and sewerage company (WaSC) responsible for maintaining the sewer network.

 With traffic in the UK reaching saturation point in many areas, minimising disruption to the road network is critical.
 Little wonder that the travelling public and local communities are keen to see repairs carried out efficiently and quickly, with the least impact on their daily lives.

-The very real effects of damaged or collapsed sewers can include sewer flooding, pollution, foul odours and public health hazards.
-These are all situations which need to be rectified ASAP, but the sheer logistics of excavating and repairing large sections of sewer can make fixing it a real challenge.
+The knock-on effects of damaged or collapsed sewers include flooding, pollution, foul odours and public health hazards.
+These are all situations which need to be rectified ASAP, but the sheer logistics of excavating and repairing large sections of sewer can make fixing the problem a real challenge.

 There is good news though.
-At Lanes, cured-in-place piping (CIPP) sewer renovation is our default technique in the majority of sewer repairs.
-And using CIPP — also called no-dig or trenchless technology — we are able to rehabilitate sewers and drains, from 225mm to 2,500mm in diameter, without digging up roads or pavements.
+At Lanes, cured-in-place pipe (CIPP) sewer renovation is our default technique in the majority of sewer repairs.
+And it is good because using CIPP (also called no-dig, trenchless or relining technology), we are able to rehabilitate sewers and drains from 225mm to 2,500mm in diameter without digging up land, roads or pavements.

-We’ve been a leader in this practice for many years, and pride ourselves on our top-notch service and outstanding results.
-We really do minimise disruption, whether we’re carrying out an emergency repair job or routine maintenance work to head off future problems for years to come.
+We’ve been a leader in relining techniques for many years, and pride ourselves on our top-notch service and outstanding results.
+We really do minimise disruption, whether we’re carrying out an emergency repair or routine maintenance work to future-proof the structure.
 What is more, our prices are always competitive.

 What is trenchless sewer repair?